justinrummel/jr.com-mm/_posts/2017-10-17-ironman-louisville-2017-race-report.md

 >The high was 80, the low was 55 (at 11:59pm).
 >
->It almost certainly felt colder than that on the run because of the wind, but with temps above 50 that won't register on any "wind chill" calculation.
+>It felt colder on the run because of the wind, but with temps above 50 that won't register on any "wind chill" calculation.
 >
 >Average wind for the 24-hrs was 13.8mph, but that number was pulled down by lighter winds before the race.
 Most of the day was a solid 20 mph with frequent 30+ gusts, max sustained 32 mph and peak gust 45 mph.
 Strongest winds happened after the cold front, which made it a dead crosswind coming back on the bike.
 >